← Back to Blog

 1) Use a clear billing descriptor

 Many "I don't recognize this charge" disputes happen because the statement descriptor is confusing.
 Make it match what customers see on your site and receipts.
+See our billing descriptor best practices guide for examples and a copy-paste checklist.

 2) Make support easy to find